pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

    :answer_c: print x;
    :answer_d: none of the above
    :correct: d
    :feedback_a: Partically right.
-The object cout stands for console output and you need it, but you will also need to use the insertion operator <<.
+The object cout stands for character output and you need it, but you will also need to use the insertion operator <<.
    :feedback_b: No, output is not a C++ command or object.
    :feedback_c: No, print is a Python command, but is not used in C++.
    :feedback_d: The correct statement would be "cout << x;" or "std:cout x;" but the insertion operator is certainly needed.